vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop.md

 // block the CPU until the GPU operation finishes VkWaitForFences(myFence);
-//fences allways have to be reset before they can be used again VkResetFences(myFence);
+//fences always have to be reset before they can be used again VkResetFences(myFence);
 ```